camcuz97/Codepath-Project-0/README.md

 ## Notes

-I had a lot of trouble with writing the new, saved lists
+I had a lot of trouble with writing the new text into the original list.
+I was missing one line of code (notifying the adapter) so it never actually showed changes.
+Other than that, it was pretty straight forward.
+Brief trouble with git as well!